 The system supports three fans powered from the motherboard.
 These fans are 2U high and are powered by 4-pin connectors.
-It also includes heats sinks for each CPU and a mylar air shroud that directs the airflow where cooling is needed on the serverboard.
+It also includes heats sinks for each CPU and a mylar air shroud that directs the airflow where cooling is needed.